ChasiTony/dach/docs/source/tutorial.rst

 Tutorial
 ========

-In this tutorial we will create an addon that add an "Hello World" `Glance <https://developer.atlassian.com/hipchat/guide/glances>`_ to a HipChat room.
+In this tutorial we will create an addon that add an "Hello World" `Glance <https://developer.atlassian.com/hipchat/guide/glances>`_ to an HipChat room.